meilisearch/engine-team/resources/meilisearch-release.md

 In the Meilisearch repository:

+1. Ensure the version of Meilisearch in the `Cargo.toml` files has been updated.
+Use [our automation](https://github.com/meilisearch/meilisearch/actions/workflows/update-cargo-toml-version.yml) if not -> click on `Run workflow`, and fill the appropriate version before validating.
+A PR updating all the versions in the `Cargo.toml` files will be created.

-1. Make sure you are on the `main` branch and pull the last commits:
+2. Make sure you are on the `main` branch and pull the last commits:

 ```bash
 git checkout main
 git pull origin main
 ```

-2. Create a release branch named `release-vX.X.X` where `X.X.X` is the new version and push this branch
+3. Create a release branch named `release-vX.X.X` where `X.X.X` is the new version and push this branch

 ```bash
 git checkout -b release-vX.X.X
 git push -u origin release-vX.X.X
 ```

-3. Go the the GitHub interface, in the [`Release` section](https://github.com/meilisearch/meilisearch/releases).
+4. Go the the GitHub interface, in the [`Release` section](https://github.com/meilisearch/meilisearch/releases).

-4. Click on the `Draft a new release` button
+5. Click on the `Draft a new release` button

-5. Fill the form with:
+6. Fill the form with:
 - the title of the release: `vX.X.Xrc0`
 - the tag associated to the release: should be `vX.X.Xrc0`
 - ⚠️ the branch on which to push the tag: `release-vX.X.X`.
 Do not push the tag to `main`!